How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each yellow, oval, biconvex, film-coated tablet, scored on both sides with "P" on one side of the scored line on one side of the tablet, contains isosorbide-5-mononitrate 60 mg.
+Each yellow, oval, biconvex, film-coated tablet, scored on both sides with "P" on one side of the scored line on one side of the tablet, contains 60 mg of isosorbide-5-mononitrate.
 Nonmedicinal ingredients: colloidal silicon dioxide, hydroxypropyl methylcellulose, iron oxide yellow, lactose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, talc, and titanium dioxide.

 How should I use this medication?